AuriRex/GTFO_TheArchive/TheArchive.Essentials/Features.md

 ### Glowsticks! - `[A1-RL]`

-Costomize your glow-y little friends!
+Customize your glow-y little friends!

 Allows you to change the built in glowstick type and/or customize the color to your liking, or color it based on the player who threw the glowstick.